oxidecomputer/omicron/README.md

 ## TODO

-- Implement a proper routing implementation and eliminate the custom handcoded router function.
-This will probably have to incorporate the equivalent of a path extractor (i.e., extracting named parts of URI paths into Strings), but this likely doesn't need to be an argument to the function.
-It can be some method invoked on the request.
-Both of these pieces are dependencies for getting all of the existing endpoint handler functions into the new handler/router framework.
+- Clean up changes from recent router implementation and merge into master.
-- Consider: should the handler functions return a Serialize or a Stream of Serialize?
-Otherwise, how will the OpenAPI tooling know what the return types are?
+- Update the handler functions so that they can return a Serialize or a Stream of Serialize.
+(Otherwise, how will the OpenAPI tooling know what the return types are?)
 - Flesh out more endpoints and simulator
 - Write out road map
   - regions, AZs, etc. need to be added per RFD 24